 by Michael Brassard, Lynda Finn, Dana Ginn, Diane Ritter, Cathy Kingery and Michele Kierstead

 If you’re actually doing Lean Six Sigma, then you’ll inevitably need a quick refresher of how a tool works.
-Again, iSixSigma’s your go-to resource, but if you want a quick reference that fits in your back pocket, this is the book.
-When GE rolled out Six Sigma in the 1990s, we received this as part of our training.
-It’s well worth the $18.
+Again, iSixSigma’s your go-to resource, but if you want a quick reference that Learn more about Six Sigma Memory Jogger II: A Pocket Guide »

 If you’re going to roll out Lean and/or Six Sigma to your organization, you should bundle this book with Leading Change (below on this list).
 You can thank me later, because this book gives you the hands-on framework of what to do and how to do it for your first 90 days.
 And "Zink" (Dr. Stephen Zinkgraf) knows from his 50+ Six Sigma deployments including AlliedSignal and Motorola.